AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ## Configure environment

-You can manage variables and settings for Production, Staging, and Integration environments through this interface, [configuration files](../environment/overview.md), or with CLI commands.
+You can manage variables and settings for Production, Staging, and integration environments through this interface, [configuration files](../environment/overview.md), or with CLI commands.
 Select an environment in the environment list and click **Configure environment** to update the settings, add variables, routes, and users.

 You can set the following configuration options for each environment: